 - Organizational Culture – Organizational culture includes the shared norms, beliefs, and values that guide the employee’s behavior in the organization.
 It helps to understand the new employees about the goals, objectives, and functions of the organization.

-- Organizational Goals and Policies – Every organization has a specific goal which is desired outcome of that organization.
-As such every activity of the organization is conducted concerning that desired goals.
+- Organizational Goals and Policies – Every organization has a specific goal which is the desired outcome of that organization.
+As such every activity of the organization is conducted concerning the desired goals.
 Policies are the general guidelines for managerial decision-making.
 Such policies are developed by the top management.

 - Other Factors – The other internal environment factors include the trade union, communication systems, nature of products, size of the organization, informal organization, leadership style, control system, etc.

 The external environment of the business environment consists of those factors that are beyond the organizational scope.
 These factors can not be controlled by the organization.